 The government only recognizes three religions: Islam, Christianity, and Judaism.
 This article takes a look at those religions and their relationship to Egyptian society.

-The Christian religion is thought to be represented by 10% of the population although some estimates put the percentage from as low as 3% to as much as 20%.
+The Christian religion is thought to be represented by 5.1% of the population although some estimates put the percentage from as low as 3% to as high as 20%.
 The vast majority, 95%, of Christians in Egypt belong to the Coptic Orthodox Church of Alexandria.
 These followers are referred to as Copts meaning they are of Coptic origin.
 It is the largest ethnic minority group in the country.

 Although Judaism is a recognized religion in Egypt, its number of adherents is very low.
 Today, it is estimated that the number of Jews in the country is less than 40.
 Prior to 1950, it was estimated at somewhere between 70,000 and 85,000.
 In 1948, Israel was created which caused a massive out-migration of Egyptian Jews and after the Suez Crisis of 1956, thousands more were pushed out of the country and had their property confiscated.